Zhibeau/Molecular_Dynamics/README.md

 # Molecular_Dynamics_Ovito
-To store some script in my bachelor project
+To store some script in my bachelor projec